apache/apex-core/docs/application_development.md

 dag.setAttribute(DAGContext.AFFINITY_RULES_SET, ruleSet);
 ```

-As shown in the example above, each rule has a type Affinity or Anti_Affinity indicating whether operators in group should be allocated together or separate.
+As shown in the example above, each rule has a type AFFINITY or ANTI_AFFINITY indicating whether operators in the group should be allocated together or separate.
 These can be applied on any operators in DAG.

 The operators for rule can be provided either as a list of 2 or more operator names or as a regular expression.
 The regex should match at least two operators in DAG to be considered a valid rule.
 Here is example of rule with regex to allocate all the operators in DAG on the same node:
 ```java